-Dr. Agénor’s research focuses on investigating sexual and reproductive health and cancer screening and prevention disparities in relation to various dimensions of social inequality – especially sexual orientation, race/ethnicity, and gender identity – using an intersectional and health equity lens.
+Dr. Agénor’s research focuses on investigating sexual and reproductive health and cancer screening and prevention inequities in relation to various dimensions of social inequality – especially sexual orientation, race/ethnicity, and gender identity – using an intersectional and health equity lens.
 To accomplish this goal, she conducts secondary analyses of publicly available national surveys as well as primary quantitative, qualitative, and mixed-methods research.

 You can learn more about each of Dr. Agénor’s research areas and current and past research projects below.

 Cancer Screening & Prevention

 - Policy- and provider-level determinants of sexual orientation and racial/ethnic disparities in HPV vaccination among young U.S. women (funded by National Cancer Institute)

 - Multilevel social determinants of HIV/STI testing among transmasculine young adults of color (funded by National Institute of Mental Health)

 - Body image, romantic relationships, and sexual health among transfeminine and transmasculine young adults (with Dr. Allegra Gordon; funded by Aerosmith Endowment Fund)

 - Intersecting sexual orientation and racial/ethnic disparities in contraceptive care among U.S. women

 - Scoping review of reproductive health among transgender individuals

 - Intersecting sexual orientation, racial/ethnic, and nativity disparities in cervical, breast, and colorectal cancer screening